local-first-web/relay/README.md

 ### 1. Introduction

 Alice can provide one or more document keys that she's interested in.
-(A document key is just a unique ID for a topic or channel &mdash; it could be a GUID, or something like `ambitious-mongoose`.)
-If Bob is interested in the same key or keys, each will receive an `Introduction` message with the other's id.
+(A document key is a unique ID for a topic or channel &mdash; it could be a GUID, or just a string like `ambitious-mongoose`.)

+![diagram](./images/relay-introduction.png)

+If
+Bob is interested in the same key or keys, each will receive an `Introduction` message with the other's id.
 They can then use that information to connect.

-![diagram](./images/relay-introduction.png)

 ### 2. Connection